AhmedYousriSobhi/CSE/quantumComputing/questions-answers.md

 ---

 ### (b) Discuss how this derivative is obtained empirically using a quantum computer during the training of a quantum neural network.
-[4 Marks]

 **Answer:**
 Because classical backpropagation requires saving intermediate state vectors that cannot be stored on a quantum processor due to the **No-Cloning Theorem**, gradients on quantum hardware must be calculated using the analytical Parameter Shift Rule: